amanjit-gill-data/nvim-config-linux/notes/config_notes.md

 |   |   |-- plugin_dir2/

 i'll have two packages:
-- one for 'third party' plugins i obtain from others
+- one for plugins i clone from github
 - one for plugins i write myself

 - each plugin_dir is a git repo so i can easily update it
-- i can use a bash script to update all the third-party plugins
+- i can use a bash script to update all the cloned github plugins
 - for my own plugins, i can maintain those git repos myself

 ### using git to manage plugins

-create plugin_manager.sh in XDG_CONFIG_HOME/nvim
+create plugin_manager.sh in XDG_CONFIG_HOME/nvim/tools

 to add a new plugin: